 10 Mountains In Pennsylvania

 The mountains in Pennsylvania are very distinctly different from each other depending on what mountain range they’re in.
 The Appalachian mountains tend to be more like plateaus with open grassy fields like the famous “knobs” that are found in West Virginia.
-The mountains that belong to the Adirondack and Pocono ranges tend to be more heavily forested and steeper.
+The mountains that belong to the Pocono range tend to be more heavily forested and steeper.
 Some of the best hiking mountains in Pennsylvania are:

 Located in: Forbes State Forest